Animenosekai/kartable/README.md

 If you have the money to and like the content you are able to find on [Kartable](https://www.kartable.fr), please subscribe to their plans.

+Moreover, this extension doesn't make you a "Premium" account, but only unlocks a few features available with any "Premium" account.
+Things like quizzes, account features, support, etc. aren't unlocked.

 ## Installation

 This extension is not on any add-ons/plugins/extension market for now.